A guide to the ECO4 scheme for landlords

 Investing in energy efficiency may also assist landlords in meeting anticipated future requirements, including proposed regulations for all rental homes to achieve EPC Band C by 2028.

-To take full advantage of the ECO4 scheme, contact Consumer Rights by using our eligibility checker.
-Consumer Rights will discuss eligibility with your tenants, talk them through the application process, and find a local, highly vetted and government approved installer to complete the upgrades.
+To take full advantage of the ECO4 scheme, contact one of the ECO4 scheme providers registered with us.
+Our approved installers will discuss eligibility with your tenants, talk them through the application process and the necessary steps to complete the upgrades.

 For landlords committed to improving their properties and supporting national energy goals, ECO4 provides a practical route to achieving both.